Introduction

 1. Read Regularly and Widely

 Reading is one of the most powerful ways to build vocabulary.
 When you read, you encounter words in context, which helps you understand not just their meanings, but how they’re used.
-Choose from a wide range of materials—children’s books, classic novels, news articles, blogs, and more.
+Choose from a wide range of materials children’s books, classic novels, news articles, blogs, and more.

 2. Use a Vocabulary Journal

-3. Play Word Games
+3. Word Games

-4. Practice with Flashcards
+4. Flashcards for Practice

-5. Learn Words in Context
+5. Learning Words in Context

-7. Use New Words in Conversation
+7. Use New Vocabulary in Conversation

-8. Learn Word Roots, Prefixes, and Suffixes
+8. Applying Word Roots, Prefixes, and Suffixes

 9. Explore Synonyms and Antonyms